Power station: Typical power output

 The power generated by a power station is measured in multiples of the watt, typically megawatts (10^{6} watts) or gigawatts (10^{9} watts).
 Power stations vary greatly in capacity depending on the type of power plant and on historical, geographical and economic factors.

 Many of the largest operational onshore wind farms are located in China.
-As of 2022, the Gansu Wind Farm is the largest onshore wind farm in the world, producing 10.45 GW of power, followed by the Zhang Jiakou (3000 MW).
+As of 2022, the Gansu Wind Farm is the largest onshore wind farm in the world, producing 10.45 GW of power, followed by Zhang Jiakou (3000 MW).
 As of January 2022, the Hornsea Wind Farm in United Kingdom is the largest offshore wind farm in the world at 1218 MW, followed by Walney Wind Farm in United Kingdom at 1026 MW.

 In 2021, the worldwide installed capacity of power plants increased by 347 GW.
 Solar and wind power plant capacities rose by 80% in one year.
 As of 2022, the largest photovoltaic (PV) power plants in the world are led by Bhadla Solar Park in India, rated at 2245 MW.